 - Welcoming visitors and other dignitaries to the school;

-- Representing the school on educational trips, e.g. accompanying Mr Hartney on the annual lecture at the Institute of Education;
+- Representing the school on educational visits, e.g. accompanying the headteacher to deliver the annual keynote lecture at the University of London UCL Institute of Education;

 - Campaigning for changes their fellow students would like to see around the school;